toradex/moses/README.md

 ```

 * now you can run moses.py (backend) or the command-line interface tdskt.py.
 Remember to activate your virtual enviroment every time you run those tools.
-* if you use Visual Studio Code for python development you can just add the following entry to your .vscode/.settings file to have it automatically activated on debug and used for auto-completition etc.
+* if you use Visual Studio Code for python development you can just add the following entry to your .vscode/settings.json file to have it automatically activated on debug and used for auto-completition etc.

 Linux:

 ```
-"python.pythonPath": "../../.pyenv/bin/python"
+{
+    "python.defaultInterpreterPath": "../.pyenv/bin/python"
+}
 ```

 Windows:

 ```
+{
-"python.pythonPath": "..\\.pyenv\\Scripts\\python.exe"
+    "python.defaultInterpreterPath": "..\\.pyenv\\Scripts\\python.exe"
+}
 ```

 ## Build executable for the backend